 Equal Employment Opportunity

-The University assures that each employee of the University community is permitted to work or to attend classes in an environment free from any form of discrimination including race, religion, handicap, color, age, sex, marital status, national origin, veteran status, and sexual harassment as prohibited by state and federal laws.
+The University assures that each employee of the University community is permitted to work or to attend classes in an environment free from any form of discrimination including race, religion, handicap, color, age, sex, sexual orientation, marital status, national origin, veteran status, and sexual harassment as prohibited by state and federal laws.
 This shall include applicants for employment and admission to the University.

 Americans with Disabilities